This post may contain affiliate links. Please read my disclosure for more info.

 Here are some blog topic ideas to get you thinking:

-This is another step that people often get hung up on.
+This is another step that people often get stuck on.
 My advice is to choose a simple name that is broad enough to cover your chosen topics and allow for pivoting.

 - Make a list of the topics you plan to write about